 The art scene in Miami is at the forefront of the city.
 Gifted artists, galleries, and exhibits thrive in this city of beaches and high-rises.
-The contemporary art scene can be admired in all corners of Miami from South Beach to the Design District downtown.
+The contemporary art scene can be admired in all corners of Miami, from South Beach to the Design District downtown.
 Since becoming a popular art destination, the culture of Miami can be described as cool and unique.

-The food is amazing.
+The Food is Amazing

 Moving to Miami - The Bottom Line